jahuth/convis/source/filters_Conv3d.rst

 Now this convolution layer already does most of the hard work of padding the input and remembering a state.
-A similar one is already implemented in convis under :py:module:`convis.filters.`.
+A similar one is already implemented in convis under :py:mod:`convis.filters`.